 Red Dot is a student group associated with the Los Angeles AIGA (American Institute of Graphic Arts) Chapter that aims to foster the innovative, creative professionals of tomorrow by offering discounts, exclusive job listings, exposure/real-life application of design, networking opportunities, and professional development.
 The organization is open to Digital Media and Graphic Design students.

-The Fashion Industry Club offers opportunities for students to network with peers, hear industry speakers, and participate in field trips and round table discussions about hot topics of interest in the apparel industry.
-It also introduces students to the American Association of Textile Colorists & Chemists (AATCC).
-Students from the following majors can participate: Apparel Industry Management, Beauty Industry Merchandising & Marketing, Business Management, Fashion Design, Fashion Design Knitwear, Merchandise Marketing, Merchandise Product Development, and Textile Design.
+The Industry Club offers opportunities for students of all majors to network with peers, hear industry speakers, and participate in field trips and round table discussions about hot topics of interest in the apparel industry.

 FIDM MODE is a publication written, photographed, and designed by students interested in promoting awareness in the fashion and design industries, student life, and current events.
 Students from all majors and campuses can participate.
 Current Students may see the Campus Newsletter or FIDM MODE Facebook page for more information.